clean-code-craft-tcq-1/test-for-analytics-rashika057/README.md

 Add to these tests:

 1. Write minimum and maximum to the PDF from a csv containing positive and negative readings
-1. Write "Invalid input" to the PDF when the csv doesn't contain expected data
+2. Write "Invalid input" to the PDF when the csv doesn't contain expected data
-1. _enter a test
-1. _enter a test
+3. Count the no. of breaches based on threshold in the month from the csv containing readings
+4. Record date and time when the reading was continuously increasing for 30 mins
+5. Send notification when new Report available
 (add more)

 ### Recognize Fakes and Reality